dell-research-harvard/linktransformer/README.md

 - Efficient 1:1, 1:m, and m:1 merges
 - Clustering methods for grouping similar data
 - Support for various NLP models available on HuggingFace
+- Classification - prediction and training in one line of code!

 ## Coming soon
-- Hard negative mining for efficient training
 - FAISS GPU, cuDF, cuML and cuGraph integration
 - Convenience wrapper to use our models (trained on UN products and Wikidata)
 - Integration of other modalities in this framework (Vision/Multimodal models)
+- Hard negative mining for efficient training

 ## Installation